oshgodage/oshgodage/README.md

 - 📫 How to reach me: [Behance](https://www.behance.net/oshadigodage)
 - 📫 How to contact me: [LinkedIn](https://www.linkedin.com/in/oshadi-godage-4a482918a/)
 - 📌 YouTube Content Creator 😍🖥 and Video Editing
-- 😊 Graphic Designer UI/UX Enthusiast
+- 😊 Software Engineer, Graphic Designer UI/UX Enthusiast
 - 💬 Mobile App,Logo Designing